 Not sure whether you are experiencing a dental emergency?
 Here are some common dental emergencies that you should have treated by one of our dentists right away.
 Call our dental centre right away so we can book an appointment as soon as possible.

 Attempt to identify and find any lost or broken crowns or fillings.
 Rinse and try to place it back on your tooth.
 Call our office as soon as possible to schedule an appointment to have it fixed.

 Do you have a chipped or broken tooth?
 Try to find the missing tooth and if possible, place it in a container to bring to your appointment, where your dentist may be able to reattach it.
 Whether you are able to find the piece or not, make sure to phone our office immediately so it can be repaired.

-Have you started to experience either moderate or severe swelling in your neck, mouth or face, or are you suffering from severe discomfort or pain in around your mouth?
+Have you started to experience either moderate or severe swelling in your neck, mouth, or face, or are you suffering from severe discomfort or pain around your mouth?

 Looking for a dentist in the Okanagan Valley?
 We're happily accepting new patients at our dental clinic!
 Contact us to get started.